gparmer/anr_booting_up/README.md

 **Mechanically**, Netrunner has a number of wonderfully implemented characteristics:

-- Netrunner is a card game, which means it thrives on the randomness of the draw, but a number of actions are built in, so in the worst case, if you expend your resources, you'll only have to slow down a little bit.
+- Netrunner is a card game, which means it thrives on the randomness of the draw, but a *number of actions are built in*, so in the worst case, if you expend your resources, you'll only have to slow down a little bit.
-- It is an asymmetric game where playing the corp follows different rules than playing the runner.
+- It is an *asymmetric game* where playing the corp follows different rules than playing the runner.
-	The corp builds defenses vertically to protect
+  The corp builds defenses vertically to protect its servers from prying runners, and expands its empire horizontally.
+  The runner builds their rig of programs and hardware, interacts with the people and places they network, all to most effectively break into the corp's servers and tear down their assets.

-- Each player chooses a unique identity that sets the theme and direction of the deck.
+- Each player chooses a *unique identity* that sets the theme and direction of the deck.
+- Netrunner uses *hidden information* very effectively.
+  Each player has their own hand of hidden cards, of course, but Netrunner goes far beyond this.
+  The defenses that the corp uses to protect its servers, and the assets they place inside of them are all *face down*.
+  When the runner interacts with the corp, they are doing so blind.
+  This is the thrill both of running, and of laying traps.
+- Building your board state is often about an *efficiency given and take*.
+  It is not like many other games based on trying to "stick" a big character.
-- Netrunner is pretty complex, and there are *lots* of cards.
+- Netrunner is *pretty complex*, and there are *lots* of cards.
+  It is not the type of a game you get bored of quickly, and there are many different styles to dabble in.
   It can be a little daunting to dive into, but luckily there are resources below that should make the plunge easier!

 **Community:**
 A common refrain within the player-base is that one of (if not *the*) best aspect of Netrunner is the people who play it.
 It is generally full of friendly people who happen to like to create and to solve puzzles in a head-to-head match.
 Rudeness is rare, help is always available, and you're surrounded by interesting people.
+It says a lot how much effort and thought has gone into NISEI.

 # History and Future